dgl1797/MoeLia/README.md

 ### Disable Run History

 Implement a functionality in the MoeliaPipeline and Runner modalities to disable input/output history entirely or partially, tracking only specific iterations.
-This can be achieved by creating a version of ☺`run_pipeline` with a `disable_history` parameter, preventing data from being pushed.
+This can be achieved by creating a version of `run_pipeline` with a `disable_history` parameter, preventing data from being pushed.
 Subsequently, a runner version with the same `disable_history` parameter should be implemented.
 This runner will execute the original `run_pipeline` at the beginning and end, while using the `disable_history` version for the remaining steps.

 ### Plotting Functionality